 You commit the offense of Driving While Intoxicated (“DWI“) in Texas if you are intoxicated while operating a motor vehicle in a public place.
 While this seems simple, DWI law is actually complicated and constantly evolving.
 The changing case law and scientific protocols makes the DWI offense the most complicated misdemeanor to defend.

-DWI ATTORNEY FAQs
+DRIVING WHILE INTOXICATED ATTORNEY FAQs

 - What is the definition of “intoxicated”in Texas?